 John Meredith (1920–2001) was born in Holbrook, New South Wales.
 He left school at the age of 14, did odd jobs and eventually found work with the local chemist.
 In 1944 he rode his bicycle to Melbourne, where he lived for two years.
 He joined the Russian–Australian Friendship Society and became an ardent socialist, later joining the Communist Party of Australia.
 After further travels he settled in Sydney where he worked for a pharmaceutical company.
 He played the accordion at Eureka Youth League dances, belonged to left-wing choirs and began collecting Australian songs.
 In 1953 he formed the Bushwhackers, who appeared in the musical Reedy River and won great acclaim.
 They introduced bush dancing to Sydney, performed in country towns and made a number of recordings for Wattle Recordings.
 The Bushwhackers broke up in 1956.
 Meredith spent the rest of his life collecting folksongs and folklore in all parts of Australia, writing books on colonial history and folklore, and managing a small farm in the central Highlands.
 In his retirement he lived at Thirlmere, before eventually returning to Holbrook.

 Along with Russel Ward, Nancy Keesing, Douglas Stewart and Edgar Waters, Meredith pioneered the collecting of bush music and ballads in Australia.
 He first used a tape recorder in 1953, when he recorded an old shearer, Jack Lee, and from then on he spent most weekends recording old singers and musicians.
-He abandoned field recordings in the early 1960s, but resumed his travels in 1981.
-Supported by the Library and younger collectors such as Chris Sullivan, he continued to collect widely until 1995.
+He abandoned field recordings in the early 1960s, but resumed his travels in 1981 and continued to collect widely until 1995.

 Books written by Meredith include: